yash-tr/Identity-Reconciliation-Service/README.md

-# Bitespeed Identity Reconciliation Service
+# Identity Reconciliation Service

-Backend service implementing the Bitespeed Identity Reconciliation task.
+Backend service implementing the Identity Reconciliation task.
 It links multiple contacts (different emails and phone numbers) belonging to the same logical customer using a single `/identify` endpoint.

 ---